Pipedream with Dylan Pierce

 00:05:41 - Dylan Pierce

 Cool.
-So I mean, just to take a step back for anyone that's never even seen Pipedream before, in Pipedream, you create a project first, a project you can think of as equivalent as a repo, and that's because you can connect it to a repo.
+So, just to take a step back for anyone that's never even seen Pipedream before, in Pipedream, you create a project first.
+A project you can think of as equivalent to a repo, and that's because you can connect it to a repo.
 You could serialize all your workflows within one GitHub repo.
-It almost makes like a monorepo of sorts.
-So just for speed, I won't turn this on, but just know that you can connect your GitHub account and you'll make commits and deploy your version control rollback and stuff.
+It almost makes a monorepo of sorts.
+So just for speed, I won't turn this on, but just know that you can connect your GitHub account and you'll make commits and deploy your version-control rollback and stuff.

 00:06:15 - Anthony Campolo